bpesquet/mlhandbook/_sources/appendix/glossary.md

 Confusion matrix
   Soon!

+Decision boundary
+  Frontier between the classes learned by a classification model.

 Precision
   Evaluation matrix measuring the frequency with which a model was correct when predicting the positive class ([Wikipedia](https://en.wikipedia.org/wiki/Evaluation_of_binary_classifiers)).
 ```